AdamJSc/prediction-league/docs/domain-knowledge.md

 * It is unique to a single combination of a [Prediction](#entryprediction) object and a [Standings](#standings) object.

 * It is used to calculate the total cumulative score for each [Entry](#entry) on a [LeaderBoard](#leaderboard).

+### MatchWeekResult

+* Transformed from `ScoredEntryPrediction` within `GenerateScoredEntryPrediction` method.

+* Interim state is stored in database by this method before being discarded to accommodate potential future migrations.

+* Also introduces the concept of "Modifiers" which are the individual factors that influence the overall Score on a `MatchWeekResult`.

+* Modifiers are stored with an arbitrary Code (so that their nature, description etc. can be recalled in the future), as well as a Value (the amount by which to affect the Score so that these can be replayed as required).

 ### Ranking